Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Localized states engineering

-We have discussed the application of the adiabatic protocol to a single-site state embedded in the vacuum, however this directly extends to more general initial states.
+We have discussed the application of the adiabatic protocol to a single-site state embedded in the vacuum; however, this extends directly to more general initial states.
 For instance, we could have started from a product state made of single-body states separated by a large number of empty sites, with respect to the localization length $\xi$, or from a superposition of those.
-At the end of the protocol, they will be dressed one independently from the others.
-Therefore, the final state will be made of many-body localized states concatenated one after the other.
+At the end of the protocol, each one will be dressed independently from the others.
+Therefore, the final state will be made of localized states concatenated one after the other. \ric{